NicFontana/SSCFacilityLocation/README.md

 Given:
 * n potential sites where a facility that provide a service could be installed: J = {1, .., n}
 * the fixed cost of opening each facility j: F = {f1, .., fn}
-* the capacity of each facility j (i.e. the maximum amount of service that can be delivered by the facility).
-S = {s1, .., sn}
+* the capacity of each facility j (i.e. the maximum amount of service that can be delivered by the facility): S = {s1, .., sn}

 Given:
 * m customers: I = {1, .., m}